Skip to content

 In some states, non-biological parents may be able to seek custody or visitation rights if they can demonstrate that they have acted in a parental role for the child and have established a significant relationship with the child.
 To request visitation rights, guardians should contact their local court administrator.

-Stepparent’s Rights To Child Custody Or Visitation
+Stepparent’s Rights to Child Custody or Visitation

-In some cases, stepparents may seek legal custody of the child.
+In some cases, stepparents may seek legal custody of a child.
 This can often be done with the consent of the birth parent.
 A stepparent may obtain child custody through a court order if they can demonstrate that it is in the child’s best interests.

 Generally, a court will require that the birth parent sign a consent form waiving his or her parental rights and agreeing to award custody to the stepparent.
 The consent form is then filed with the court, and a custody hearing may be scheduled.
 In some cases, the other parent voluntarily surrenders the custody.